rvinas/prosopagnosia/README.md

 # Prosopagnosia
 Prosopagnosia, also known as face blindness, is a cognitive disorder of face perception in which the ability to recognize familiar faces is impaired.
+This sometimes includes one's own face.
 It is estimated that around two and a half percent of the world population are affected by prosopagnosia.

 Here, we developed a solution to prosopagnosia.
 Essentially, the main idea is to develop a machine learning model to match a query face with a set of reference, known faces.
 This model can then be deployed on glasses such as [Spectacles](https://www.spectacles.com/uk/), which are equipped with small, hidden cameras.
 Using this method, people with prosopagnosia can discreetly indentify the person in front of them.